rukleiven/Exercise1/Part3/README.md

  ### Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
  (Come back to this after you have worked on part 4 of this exercise)
- > "This of course requires a lot more work from the application developers in order to harness the full power of multi-tasking: a program running on a single task just doesn't get any benefit from a multi-core CPU (although the system gets an overall bonus because it doesn't lock if a single process takes a single CPU to 100% usage)"

-> Kan være problematisk ved endring av variabler.
-F.eks. dersom to parallelle oppgaver blir løst samtidig, og bruker felles variabler.
+> The programmer must be aware of shared variables, such that if two threads are modifying the same variable, it need to be synchronized.

  ### What are the differences between processes, threads, green threads, and coroutines?
- > "A process is the smallest unit of a running application, an application can consist of one or more processes.
-A thread is the basic unit to which the operating system allocates processor time.
-A thread can execute any part of the process code."

-> "Green threads are threads that are scheduled by a runtime library or virtual machine, instead of the underlying operative system, which regular threads are.
-Green threads are “user-level threads” which means they are scheduled by an ordinary user-level process, not by the kernel.
-So they can be used to simulate multi-threading on platforms that don’t provide that capability."

-> "Coroutine: line of execution where theres only one corioutine running at any given time.
-A corioutine has its own stack, its own variables, and its own instruction pointer.
-It shares global variables, and most anything else with other coroutines."

-> Prosseser innehar programkode og data og har en til flere tråder.
-Tråder har ikke data, men utfører programkoden til prosessen som eier den.
-Grønne tråder er tråder som blir "planlagt" (scheduled) av et bibliotek eller virtuell maskin.
-Grønne tråder avhenger ikke av OS'ets evene til å håndtere programmer/prosesser.
+> A process is the instance of a running application that contains program code and data.
+Threads do not contain data, but execute the program code of the process.
+A process can be made up of several threads.
+Green threads are threads that are scheduled of a library or a virtual machine instead of the OS.

 > Coroutines er subrutioner (metoder, funksjoner, osv.) som gir fra seg kontroll over prosessor under veis i kjøringen.